 You can direct the greywater to your home garden, lawn, or other landscaping features.

 You can also divert the wastewater from your washing machine to the outside using a hose pipe.
 This is a viable option if you live in an apartment or don’t have an existing drainage system.

 Simply attach one end of the hose to the washing machine’s discharge port and route it to a nearby drain or gutter.
 Make sure the hose is long enough so it doesn’t kink or leak.

 Even if you’re using a barrel or hose pipe to discharge wastewater, it’s essential to research your state and local regulations.
 Some states have restrictions on how much greywater you can discharge and what type of soaps and detergents you can use.

 These regulations are in place to protect the environment and ensure that greywater is being used safely.
 You also need to do extensive research on all the materials you need depending on how you want to route your washing machine drain.

 For example, if you want to go the underground route, you need to use PVC pipes that are durable and can withstand the weight of the soil.
-Routing to an existing drainage system will require a 1-inch (2.54 cm) hose to funnel the greywater to the main drainage pipe.
+Routing to an existing drainage system will require a 1-inch (2.54 cm) hose to funnel the greywater to the main drain pipe.

 3. Install a Backflow Preventer